Views

 </html>

-An entry can control the layout its rendered with by setting the layout system variable.
+An entry can control the layout it's rendered with by setting the layout system variable.

 # Use /resources/views/rss.antlers.html